thelfer/tfel/docs/mfront/LinearSystemSolver.md

 - `tile_size`: the matrix is processed as a grid of `tile_size x tile_size` register tiles.
-This is the main performance axis of the solvers - tune it per system dimension.
+This is the main performance axis of the solvers.
+Tune it per system dimension.
 The `tile_size` can be a strictly positive integer or a string.
 If `tile_size` is a string, it is interpreted as an integer formula whose variables can be any integer constant (see the `@IntegerConstant` keyword), `N`, `TVectorSize`,